aerospike/cloud-qualification/README.md

 ## Results
 All results will be found in the `data/` directory.
 Each file will be a yaml dump of the results.
 The filenames are based on the Server side Test ran.

+Alternatively, you can also log into the client systems and obtain the YCSB logs from $HOME/run.log and $HOME/load.log.

 # Cloud Qualification